Close Menu

 Black frames around the windows, doors, and balcony give this house a crisp modern edge against the light walls.
 The contrast pulls your eye right to the architecture without overwhelming the simple shapes.
 Wood cladding at the entry adds just enough warmth to keep it from feeling cold.

-See Also 18 Modern House Exterior Wall Design Ideas for a Sleek Look
+See Also 15 Modern House Exterior Accent Wall Ideas for Bold Style

 You can pull this off on most new builds or updates where you want curb appeal that lasts.
 Stick to matte black to avoid glare, and it suits suburbs or city edges best.
 Skip it if your walls are already dark, though.
 The result feels put-together, every time.